The psychology of a persuasive investor pitch

 Do investors decide purely through conscious analysis of information?

 Surprisingly, the answer to all three questions is a clear ‘NO’.

-Why?
 Because there’s too much going on for us to constantly process everything consciously.
 So the driver under the bonnet – our subconscious – constantly sifts our surroundings for danger and high priority information.
-It passes control over to the conscious mind only when we need to switch on our full attention.
-But most of the time, it nudges us left and right without us even knowing it’s there.
+The unconscious passes control over to the conscious mind only when we need to switch on our full attention.
+But most of the time, the unconscious nudges us left and right without us even knowing it’s there.
 We accelerate forward, believing we’re fully in control.

-There are three specific cognitive biases you need to harness:
+Here are three cognitive biases you need to harness:

-Something is easy to understand because our brains use little energy to process information.
+Something is easy to understand when our brains use little energy to process information.
 This feels effortless, which we equate with being good and true.

 When something is tricky to understand, it feels difficult.
 When your brain feels strained you are more like to be vigilant and suspicious.
 You feel less comfortable, rely less on intuition, and act less creatively.